 You can send these documents (or images of them) to me by any combination of these methods:

-The US Department of labor gives a good overview of QDROS here.
+The US Department of Labor gives a good overview of QDROs in this 4-page document.
+(They also provide a 120-page explanation of QDROs in this document.)
 The legal basis for a domestic relations order to count as “qualified” is laid out in federal law in the 1974 Employee Retirement Security Act (ERISA).
 You can read the actual language in Section 206, which starts on p.
 90 of the 461 page ERISA document.

 Dividing retirement assets with a QDRO involves multiple steps.

 The QDRO process typically takes 2-6 months.
 It takes this long because it involves coordinating many steps among many people: the ex-spouses, their lawyers, the judge, and the plan administrator.
 Even if each party takes only a few days or a week to do their part in moving the process to the next step, it quickly adds up to a couple of months.